TrelisResearch/arc-agi-2025/o3-tools/README.md

 - **API architecture**: Uses only the Responses API - Chat Completions API has been removed
 - **Cost accuracy**: Fixed cost calculation to use correct Responses API field names
 - **Pixel counting**: Fixed pixel accuracy calculation to include failed executions in totals

+## Additional Notes

+- You can control the maximum number of tool calls the model can make per task using --max_tool_calls (default: 16).
+This is especially useful for limiting cost and runaway tool loops when --tools is enabled.